 United States Mint

-Ventris C. Gibson is the Deputy Director of the United States Mint.
+Ventris C. Gibson is the 40th Director of the United States Mint.
 She is the first African American to lead the Mint.
+From October 2021 to June 2022 she served as Deputy Director.

-A U.S. Navy veteran with decades of senior leadership experience in the federal government, Ms. Gibson joined the Mint from District of Columbia government, where she served as the Director of Human Resources.
+Director Gibson is a U.S. Navy veteran who joined the Mint from District of Columbia government, where she served as the Director of Human Resources.
 In this role, Ms. Gibson provided executive oversight and execution of human capital programs and services for nearly 37,000 employees.
 Prior to that, Ms. Gibson served as Associate Deputy Assistant Secretary for Human Resources in the U.S. Department of Health and Human Services.
 She was responsible for the development, articulation, and delivery of Department-wide human resources policies, plans, and programs.

 Ms. Gibson’s career with the federal government includes leadership roles in the Federal Aviation Administration, where she was Assistant Administrator for Human Resources, and the Department of Veterans Affairs (VA) as Deputy Assistant Secretary for Human Resource Management and its first Deputy Assistant Secretary for Resolution Management.
 She was VA’s highest-ranking woman veteran and directed human resources management and civil rights programs affecting 230,000 employees.